Depressed by how much you throw away? Follow these 10 steps to shed unsightly waste.

 5. Beware the fruit and veg danger zone

 The fruit and veg aisle of your local supermarket is nothing less than waste central.
-Multipacks containing more than we can eat, all wrapped in voluminous plastic.
-Pointless stickers and, as you’ve probably heard by now, mountains of fruit and veg are thrown away for failing to pass a beauty contest.
+Multipacks containing more than we can eat, pointless stickers and, as you’ve probably heard by now, mountains of fruit and veg are thrown away for failing to pass a beauty contest.

 Enough is enough.
 The fightback against food waste and fruit fascism starts here.

 1. Buy only what your household will eat.
 2. Buy fruit and veg loose in your own reusable produce bags.
 3. Learn to love fruit and veg in weird shapes, and support shops that sell them (which includes some supermarkets).
 4. Remember that chopped fruit in plastic tubs with single-use cutlery is an enviro-crime.
 Refuse to be complicit.

 Single-use packaging can be a real bin-fattener, and as Bea Johnson puts it, paying for this is just investing in landfill – all we are really doing is buying poor quality bags and containers over and over again, and paying to have them all disposed of over and over again.
 So see if there is anywhere local to you where you can take your own bags and buy goods loose – new places are opening up all the time.

 7. Say goodbye to tampons

 Why continually to buy these and throw them away, buy and throw away, for years, when a menstrual cup can be bought just once and will save you £££s?
 According to Mooncup, it pays for itself in 6-8 months.
 Available in pretty designs, what’s not to love about it?** And reusable pads are available everywhere.

-For a super-skinny bin: Keep an eye out for places that refill other products, such as wine, olive oil and shampoo.
+For a super-skinny bin: Keep an eye out for places that refill other products, such as wine and olive oil.

 9. Just say no to crap